 The explosion in genomics data is being driven by the large-scale automation of the task of gene sequencing.
-If we look at the implications of one such technology from Illumina we can get some idea of the transformation that is currently under way.
+If we look at the implications of one such technology we can get some idea of the transformation that is currently under way.
 Each Illumina HiSEQ machine generates 108 reads, each roughly 100 Nucleotides long, each day.
 Each Nucleotide is 2 bits.
 It takes 100-10000 cores to use the Blast algorithm to compare with data from a central database in one day.
 Each read is distilled from a coverage of 50-100 times as much data including duplicates.